EffectOrientedProgramming/book/Examples/README.md

 ## Macintosh
 Scala runs atop Java, and the Mac comes with Java pre-installed.
-Use **Software Update** on the Apple menu to check that you have the most upto-date version of Java for your Mac, and update it if necessary.
+Use **Software Update** on the Apple menu to check that you have the most up-to-date version of Java for your Mac, and update it if necessary.
 You need at least Java version 1.6.
 It is not necessary to update your Mac operating system software.
 In this book we use JDK8 (Java 1.8).